antonkesy/tap-heading-unity/README.md

  - more user feedback for picking up coins (Score update with effects ...)
  - combo/strike for not missing coins
- - GooglePlay leaderboard/archivments
+ - GooglePlay leaderboard/archivments -> done
  - sounds/soundtrack
  - other font
  - change sprites -> add shadows?
+ - background particle
+- more UI Effects

 # Thanks